How to Implement Java File Upload Validation with GroupDocs.Annotation

 In production you’d likely store the extensions in a Set for fast look‑ups or group them by category (images, documents, spreadsheets).

-How to Build Format Validator Java
+How to Build a Cached Format Validator in Java

 import com.groupdocs.annotation.options.FileType;